Consumption without child labor:

 - Contigo

-In some cities, initiatives sell fairly traded coffee: in Hamburg, for example, Café Libertad Collective EG and El-Rojito .
-In Düsseldorf Mocino , in Berlin Oekotopia .
+In some cities, initiatives sell fair trade coffee: in Hamburg, for example, Café Libertad Kollektiv eG and el-rojito .
+In Düsseldorf, Mocino , and in Berlin, oekotopia .

 Rainforest Alliance

-The green frog on the seal of Rainforest Alliance stands for sustainable agriculture and the preservation of biodiversity.
-The Rainforest Standard contains ecological and social criteria, including the core work standards including the ban on child labor, integrated environmental management systems, water and animal protection.
+The green frog on the Rainforest Alliance represents sustainable agriculture and the preservation of biodiversity.
+The Rainforest Standard includes ecological and social criteria, including core labor standards (including the prohibition of child labor), integrated environmental management systems, and water and animal protection.